 - Annual fee: No annual fee

-- Why we like it: A great combination of interest-free periods on money transfer, balance transfer and purchases
+- Why we like it: A great combination of interest-free periods on money transfer (12 months), balance transfer (16 months) and purchases (13 months)

 Best money-transfer credit card for rewards